stavrosvl7/faceit_stavrosvl7/readme.md

 2) through postman send the appropriate requests to http://localhost:8081/api/%API_PATH%

 In both ways you can see the results!

+### Break down into end to end tests

 For demonstration purposes , when a new user is added , the consumed event calls another microservice which is fetching all users that exist in database and everything is working according to task.

-### Break down into end to end tests

-Explain what these tests test and why

 ```
-Give an example
+This happes when you call http://localhost:8081/api/users/add
+Automatically after this is called http://localhost:8081/api/users/all through event hanlding
 ```

 ## Built With